Drug Church: History

+Musical style

+Drug Church's music is characterized by its eclectic blend of punk rock, post-hardcore, and alternative rock.
+Their sound has evolved over the years, moving from a raw and aggressive punk style to a more diverse and experimental approach.
+Lyrically, the band explores a wide range of themes, often delving into social and personal issues with a unique combination of humor and thoughtfulness.
+The band also mixes hardcore punk in the style of bands like Black Flag with alternative rock and grunge elements to create their post-punk/post-hardcore sound.

 The lyrics to their songs focus mostly on social matters and tend to be dark and/or satirical.
 In a Q&A Session on the website of his other project Self Defense Family, Kindlon has stated that he has no pre-written lyrics for his bands and rather writes the songs' lyrics while in the studio:

 Completely different people write the instrument portion of the music.
 Leads to a very different feel, so, very different lyrics.

 Also, I write everything in the studio.
 So, there’s no bank of lyrics I pull from.
 This is made to order, not buffet.